cagedcrown/2Do/README.md

 ##Tuesday, December 16th

+Step 3: Work on MVP & Create, Read, Update, and Delete

+~~A user can view lists.~~

+~~A user can view all tasks in a list.~~

 A user can create a task inside of a list.

-~~A user can view lists.~~

-A user can view all tasks in a list.

 A user can delete a list.

 A user can delete a task in a list.

+A user can update a list.

+A user can update a task in a list.

 ###Step 3: Refactoring and Make it look beautiful with CSS